Jonathan L. Mechanic

 Jonathan L. Mechanic is chairman of Fried Frank's Real Estate Department.
-He first joined the Firm in 1978.
-He became a partner in 1987, when he rejoined the Firm after having acted for five years as general counsel and a managing director of HRO International Ltd., a real estate development organization responsible for the development of more than 2.5 million square feet of office space in Manhattan.
+Prior to joining Fried Frank as a partner, he was general counsel and a managing director of HRO International, a real estate development organization responsible for developing more than 2.5 million square feet of office space in Manhattan.

-Mr. Mechanic is a Lecturer on Law at Harvard Law School and has taught the real estate law course for eight of the last ten years.
+Mr. Mechanic has taught the real estate transactions course at Harvard Law School for nearly ten years.
 He also lectures regularly for NYU Law School, the Real Estate Board of New York and the Practising Law Institute, and is a co-author of The Commercial Office Lease Handbook published by the American Bar Association.

 Click here to view video of remarks made by Larry A. Silverstein, Chairman of Silverstein Properties, Inc., about Mr. Mechanic.

-Mr. Mechanic was recently awarded the 2016 Distinguished Alumnus Award from New York University and the 2016 Chambers USA Outstanding Contribution to the Legal Profession Award, which highlighted his work on tens of billions of dollars in property deals and praised his support of the ongoing development of the Real Estate market.
-For a decade, Mr. Mechanic has been consistently recognized by Chambers USA: America's Leading Lawyers for Business, as a "Star Individual" in real estate.
-He is consistently included on The Commercial Observer's "Power 100" list of the most powerful people in New York real estate and was the only practicing attorney to make the list in 2016 and 2017.
-Fried Frank's Real Estate Department is consistently recognized as Law360’s Real Estate Group of the Year and was awarded the Chambers USA Award for Excellence 2009 for Real Estate, an award which honors outstanding lawyers and law firms across the USA.
+Mr. Mechanic was awarded the 2016 Distinguished Alumnus Award from New York University and the 2016 Chambers USA Outstanding Contribution to the Legal Profession Award.
+For a decade, Mr. Mechanic has been recognized by Chambers USA as a “Star Individual” in real estate.
+He is consistently included on The Commercial Observer's “Power 100” list of the most powerful people in New York real estate and has been the only practicing attorney to make the list in 2015, 2016, 2017, and 2018.
+Fried Frank's Real Estate Department has been recognized as Law360’s Real Estate Group of the Year and was awarded the Chambers USA 2018 Real Estate Client Service Award and the Chambers USA 2009 Award for Excellence in Real Estate, an award which honors outstanding lawyers and law firms across the USA.

 In March 2011, Mr. Mechanic was named one of the “Most Influential Lawyers” by The National Law Journal.
 He was also named “MVP Lawyer of the Year” by Law360 in 2011 and 2013.
 In addition, Real Estate Weekly recognized Mr. Mechanic in its 2008 All Stars edition, which honors real estate industry leaders.
 In 2007 Mr. Mechanic was named a “Dealmaker of the Year” by The American Lawyer and in 2006 he was the recipient of the Chambers USA Award for Excellence for Best Real Estate Lawyer.

 He was also honored with the Kenneth R. Gerrety Humanitarian Award at the Real Estate Board of New York's 112th annual banquet and received the National Jewish Health Humanitarian Award in 2009.
 In December 2011, Mr. Mechanic was awarded the Judge Joseph M. Proskauer Award by UJA-Federation of New York.
 In 2013, Mr. Mechanic was honored by Big Brothers Big Sisters and for his work on behalf of the Eldridge Street Synagogue.
-In 2017, he and his longtime friend and colleague, Stephen Lefkowitz, were awarded the Lewis Rudin Award by Coro New York Leadership Center.
+In 2017, Mr. Mechanic was honored at the Sephardic Community Center’s 3rd Annual Golf Outing and he and his longtime friend and colleague, Stephen Lefkowitz, were awarded the Lewis Rudin Award by Coro New York Leadership Center.